 The best way to not leave a lasting impression is to not leave any impression at all.

-This is the concept behind the gray man theory and it sounds simple enough, but execution can be challenging.
+This is the concept behind the gray man theory, and it sounds simple enough, but execution can be challenging.

-In this guide, we will cover the basic concept behind the gray man theory and provide some key tips and tricks for effectively making yourself ‘invisible’ in a disaster scenario.
+This guide will cover the basic concept behind the gray man theory and provide some key tips and tricks for effectively making yourself ‘invisible’ in a disaster scenario.

 Steps to Becoming a Gray Man (or Woman)